squaredup/samples/dashboards/Teams-presence-Dashboard/readme.md

 # Run client
 To update the json file, simply leave the client running, it will update teams status when the logfile changes

 # Steps to import dashboard

 ## Create dashboard
-To create the dashboard you need to create a new dashboard and copy the json code from the repo into the dashboard.
+To create the dashboard you need to create a new dashboard and copy the JSON code from [teams-dashboard.json](teams-dashboard.json) into the dashboard.
 ![editjson](editjson.png)